nvbogu/Natural-Language-Understanding-API/README.md

 nano reverse-proxy.conf
 ```

-Now copy paste the fallowing code (called server block) and change the line <server_name example.de www<i></i>.example.de;> accordingly to your domain adress:
+Now copy paste the fallowing code (called server block) and change the line <server_name example.de www<i></i>.example.de;> accordingly to your domain address:

-Hint: After pasting save the file by pressing Ctrl + O and exit it after by pressing Ctrl + X
+*Hint*: After pasting save the file by pressing Ctrl + O and exit it after by pressing Ctrl + X

 ```sh
 server {